-The clock tower chimed out the midday hour and he stood.
+The clock tower chimed out the midday hour, and he stood.
 “Forgive me, but I must leave.
-The princess Sofia has been invited to court by my father.”
-The mermaid grew anxious at this, but with a bow, he was gone, and she remained alone in the garden.
+The Princess Sofia has been invited to court by my father.”
+The mermaid grew anxious at this but, with a bow, he was gone, and she remained alone in the garden.

-It was from the window that she watched Princess Sofia arrive in her gilded carriage.
-Clothed in a gown of sapphire blue like the prince’s regal attire.
+It was from the window that she watched Princess Sofia arrive, in her gilded carriage.
+Clothed in a gown of sapphire blue, like the prince”s regal attire.
 The mermaid waited at the window, strains of laughter and gentle speech rising in the stairwell.
-Sadly she retired to bed and folded her legs into her.
-The sunlight flickering over the ridges of white plaster, like the sun on the cresting sea.
+Sadly, she retired to bed and folded her legs into her.
+The sunlight flickered over the ridges of white plaster, like the sun on the cresting sea.

-In the falling dusk, she left the castle and ran down to the shore.
-Waves patterned the wet sand, as a plaintive strain of a violin reached her from the woodcutter's cottage.
-Steadily she began to move.
-One foot in the water, and one on the shore, she danced on through the pain.
-As, through the forest, the prince rode.
-He slowed his horse to a trot as he watched her dance old and forgotten steps.
-Dismounting by a cascade of burnet roses, she paused and turned to him.
+In the falling dusk, she left the castle, and ran down to the shore.
+Waves patterned the wet sand, as a plaintive strain of a violin reached her from the woodcutter”s cottage.
+Steadily, she began to move.
+One foot in the water, and one on the shore, she danced on through the pain, as, through the forest, the prince rode.
+He slowed his horse to a trot, as he watched her dance old and forgotten steps. he dismounted by a cascade of burnet roses, and she paused and turned to him.

-“I did not mean to intrude, but I have come to this place every night since my ship was wrecked…” He paused to look out across the dunes, over his ancestral lands, and the haze of amethyst heather on the heath. “…A young woman, like a daughter of the sea pulled me from the mountainous waves, and laid me down upon the shore.”
+“I did not mean to intrude, but I have come to this place every night since my ship was wrecked…” He paused to look out across the dunes, over his ancestral lands, and the haze of amethyst heather on the heath. “…A young woman, like a daughter of the sea, pulled me from the mountainous waves, and laid me down upon the shore.”
 He paused again.
 “But all I can remember is her voice.
-She sang to me while I lay half dead.
-Her song sank into my bones.
-Into my bruised flesh.
-As every night since then I have heard her song trailed over the sea.
-That is why I come here…” He broke off and the mermaid extended her hand towards his.
-He looked at her, as a horse and rider galloped over the dunes and into their midst.
+She sang to me, while I lay half dead.
+Her song sank into my bones, into my bruised flesh.
+Every night since then, I have heard her song trail over the sea.
+That is why I come here…” He broke off, and the mermaid extended her hand towards his.
+He looked at her, as a horse and rider galloped over the dunes, and into their midst.

-“Your highness, his majesty wishes to speak with you.”
+“Your Highness, his Majesty wishes to speak with you.”

-“Thank you, I’ll come right away.”
-The prince bowed low to her and rode back with the messenger.
+“Thank you, I”ll come right away.”
+The prince bowed low to her, and rode back with the messenger.

-The mermaid watched him leave.
-As with a hope in her heart, she walked back along the shore, under the castle gate and into the entrance hall.
-There the prince stood conversing with his father.
-Turning aside, she paused in the shadow of the stone archway.
-As he anxiously turned towards her.
+The mermaid watched him leave as, with a hope in her heart, she walked back along the shore, under the castle gate, and into the entrance hall.
+There, the prince stood, conversing with his father.
+Turning aside, she paused in the shadow of the stone archway, as he anxiously turned towards her.

 “Father has arranged for me to marry Princess Sofia.”

-She took a step away from him as he continued: “What I told you about, down on the shore.
+She took a step away from him, as he continued: “What I told you about, down on the shore.
 I must ask you to forget it.”
-Lowering her head to him, she disappeared back down to the sea.
+Lowering her head to him, she disappeared, back down to the sea.

-Alone, the waves surged around her feet.
-Soothing her pain as she fell to her knees.
+Alone, the waves surged around her feet, soothing her pain, as she fell to her knees.
 Raising a shell to her lips, she whispered all of her sorrows.
-At once, her song, the ancestral one which she had sung as a child to the sun and moon, and over the prince’s dying form, the wind took up, and the birds of dawn too as they trailed it over the sea.
+At once, her song, the ancestral one, which she had sung as a child to the sun and moon, and over the prince”s dying form, the wind took up, and the birds of dawn too, as they trailed it over the sea.

 On her return, the Prince met her by the staircase.